Hunter Captures 17-foot Burmese Python In Florida

 December 6, 2017

 The South Florida Water Management District announced on its Facebook page that python hunter Jason Leon has captured the longest Burmese python (Python molurus bivittatus) as part of the district’s Python Elimination Program.
-The snake, a female, measured 17-feet 1-inch in length and weighed 132 pounds, Leon said in a video posted by the water district.
+The snake, a female, measured 17-feet 1-inch in length and weighed 132 pounds, Leon said in a video posted to social media by the water district.

 South Florida Water Management District